GiDHome/gid_smart_wizard/README.md

     * label: v can be anything.
 It will be displayed as a ttk::label.
     * combo: v can be one of the options defined in values.
 Mapping to a html component, a combo is like a select.
 It will be displayed as ttk::combobox.
 It must contain:
       * values: Defines the available values in the dropdown.
 Values can be defined as a static list, separated by commas, or as a dynamic list, using a tcl function that must return a commas separated string (see example NumberOfLoads).
-      * onchange: (optional) TCL function called when the combo value is changed by the user.
+      * onchange: (optional) TCL function called when the combo va.lue is changed by the user.
 Usefull to create dependencies manually.
     * image: v must the the imagename (picture.png) NOT THE PATH

 #### XML conventions